nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/NICE_DCV_Setup.md

 2. Enter the server and session name in the login screen using the format `localhost:28443#<session_name>`, or whatever port number you used for the second SSH tunnel as an alternative to 28443.
-3. Click on \"Connect\".
+3. Click on "Connect".
 4. Enter your NeSI Linux username and password.
-5. Click on \"Login\".
+5. Click on "Login".

 ## Connecting with a Browser

 To connect with a browser:

 1. Launch the browser or open a new tab
-2. Enter \"https://localhost:28443/\#\<session name\>\" in the URL bar.
+2. Enter "https://localhost:28443/\#&lt;session name&gt;" in the URL
+    bar.
 If you used a port other than 28443 when creating the second SSH tunnel, make the necessary modifications to this URL.
 3. You may need to accept the insecure certificate in your browser before you can proceed
 4. Enter your HPC account credentials (first factor)
-5. Click on \"Login\"
+5. Click on "Login"

 # Using the Desktop Environment